GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `frr110`

-Formal Name: Constraint Has a Remark when Overly Complex
+Formal Name: Constraint Has a Remark When Overly Complex

 State: Recommended